russross/meddler/README.md

 *   QueryAll(db DB, dst interface{}, query string, args ...interface) error

-    Perform the given query, and scan the results into dst, which must be a pointer to a slice of structs/pointers to structs.
+    Perform the given query, and scan the results into dst, which must be a pointer to a slice of struct pointers.

     For example: